 There are plenty of advantages to investors buying property off plan.
 You can lock in your purchase at today’s rates, often with a small deposit, giving you time to arrange finance before settlement.
 Even before you settle, your new property is building equity that you can leverage down the track.
 A brand new home is also a great way to maximise your depreciations and reduce the amount of tax you need to pay.

 To maximise your returns on your brand new investment, you’ll want a tenant in place as soon as possible.
 Off plan properties offer a unique challenge in this regard.
 You usually can’t gain access to the property before settlement, making it difficult to show prospective tenants around.
 It can also be hard to stand out from the pack.
 If several investors are planning to advertise their properties for rent at the same time, you don’t have many ways to create a point of difference.

 Monika Minko is a Senior Leader with Independent, with many years of experience in managing off plan developments across the ACT.
 She shares some of her insights on how you can ensure that your property is rented and ready to go on settlement day.

 1. Get in early

-“With developments, the early birds really do get the worm,” says Grace.
+“With developments, the early birds really do get the worm,” says Monika.
 “The first chunk of apartments rent really quickly, because people know the development is going up and they’ll have their eye on it during the build.
 After the first two or three weeks after settlement, the market gets flooded with almost identical properties and the price goes down.”